c3rrolutions/hygrothermaldatabase/README.md

    [Releases](https://github.com/building-envelope-data/database/releases).
 1. Fetch the release branch by running `git fetch` and check it out by running `git checkout release/v*.*.*`, where `*.*.*` is the version.
-1. Apply pending migrations with `make migrate`.
+1. Apply pending migrations with `make --file=Makefile.production migrate`.
 1. Make sure that all tests succeed and try out any new features manually.
 1. [Publish the new release](https://github.com/building-envelope-data/database/actions/workflows/publish-new-release.yml)
-   by merging the release branch into `main` whereby a new pull request from `main` into `develop` is created that you need to merge to finish off.
+   by merging the release branch into `main` whereby a new pull request from `main` into `develop` is created that you need to merge to finish of.

 ### Deploying a release